neuralmagic/sparseml/integrations/huggingface-transformers/README.md

 ```

 The `setup_integration.sh` file will clone the transformers repository with the SparseML integration as a subfolder.
-After the repo has succesfully cloned, transformers and datasets will be installed along with any necessary dependencies.
+After the repo has successfully cloned, transformers and datasets will be installed along with any necessary dependencies.

 It is recommended to run Python 3.8 as some of the scripts within the transformers repository require it.